levouh/vim-terman/README.md

 ## vim-terman

-_A simple terminal buffer manager and multiplexer._
+_A simple togglable terminal buffer manager/splitter._

 ### Warning

-This plugin was thrown together quickly and does a lot of unnecessary list iterations, etc.
-It also doesn't do some useful things like support tabs, but I have plans to add features as development continues.
-If you end up using it and find any bugs, please report them or make a PR to fix them.
+This plugin was thrown together pretty quickly, so if you find any problems with it please report them.

 ### Support

+_I have only tested this plugin with the following:_
-_Vim_: 8.2.227
+- _Vim_: 8.2.227
-_OS_: Linux
+- _OS_: Linux

 ### Installation

 ```
-Plug 'u0931220/vim-terman'
+Plug 'levouh/vim-terman'
 ```

 ### Setup